By Thea Gurns

 Third-generation inhabitant Bob Boro’s passion shone as he showed us around the Fig Garden area and entertained us in his own Tower District home.
 I especially remember strolling in Kearney Park under a tunnel of century-old olive trees, imagining how it would feel to ride through the allée in a horse-drawn carriage.
 The Clark Center of Japanese Art and Culture in Hanford, now closed forever, impressed with its Torii gates, stroll garden, and fabled art collection.

-Design, History, Plants and Preservation in East Bay Gardens
+2013 Becoming Public - Design, History, Plants and Preservation in East Bay Gardens

 The draw for me was the Ruth Bancroft Garden.
 What an avid gardener and record-keeper!
 What she created was exceptional in her time, and with its many water-conserving plants is especially relevant today.
 At 105 years of age and from her wheelchair, Bancroft was still planting up pots to be sold to help maintain the property.
 Richard Turner showed us around as he recounted the story of his discovering the garden and how the non-profit Garden Conservancy sprang from a need to preserve this horticultural treasure.